 - Impulsive and potentially reckless behaviors, including risky sexual encounters

-Injecting meth can increase the risk for contracting an infectious disease, such as hepatitis B or C or HIV.
+Injecting meth can increase the risk of contracting an infectious disease, such as hepatitis B or C or HIV.
 This method of use can also cause scarring around the injection sites, collapsed veins, and high rates of bacterial infections that can travel through the blood and spread to the body causing serious infections in the bone (osteomyelitis) or heart (endocarditis).

 Long-term use of meth can lead to drug tolerance, dependence, difficult withdrawal symptoms when the drug wears off, and a substance use disorder.
 Chronic use of meth changes the brain’s structure and function.
-It can lead to memory and cognitive issues as well as a potentially higher risk for developing Parkinson’s disease, a nerve disorder that affects movement.
+It can lead to memory and cognitive issues as well as a potentially higher risk of developing Parkinson’s disease, a nerve disorder that affects movement.

-Long-term side effects of meth can include the following:
+Long-term side effects of meth can include the following:,.